acch/tinysync/README.md

-sync.sh | The main executable script which synchronizes the directory with the server sync.desktop | Optional desktop entry which can be used to manually run `sync.sh` autosync.sh | Optional executable script which will enable automatic synchronization when the directory is modified autosync.desktop | Optional desktop entry which can be used to automatically run `autosync.sh` upon startup
+sync.sh | The main executable script which synchronizes the directory with the server sync.desktop | Optional desktop entry which can be used to manually run `sync.sh` autosync.sh | Optional executable script which will enable automatic synchronization when the directory is modified autosync@.service | Optional systemd service which can be used to automatically run `autosync.sh` upon startup autosync.desktop | Optional desktop entry which can be used to automatically run `autosync.sh` upon startup

 ## Installation

-1. Download the software to a client, extract the archive (if applicable), and place the files in a directory of your choice.
+1. Download the software to a client, extract the archive (if applicable), and place the files in a directory of your choice (such as `/usr/local/bin`).

 2. Copy the sample configuration file and modify it according to your setup:

         cp sync.conf.sample sync.conf
         vi sync.conf

-3. Tinysync relies on SSH Public-Key Authentication (a.k.a.
-Password-less logins) to be set up so that a client can connect to the server without being prompted for a password.
+3. Tinysync relies on SSH Public-Key Authentication (a.k.a. password-less logins) to be set up so that a client can connect to the server without being prompted for a password.
    Ensure that `rsync` is installed on both, client and server.

 4. Manually run `sync.sh` from a terminal to verify that your configuration parameters are correct.
 When connecting to a server for the first time, ensure that the directory does *not* exist on the server (it will be uploaded).
-When adding more clients, ensure that the directory does *not* exist on the client (it will be downloaded).
+When adding more clients later, ensure that the directory does *not* exist on the client (it will be downloaded).

-5. In a typical usage scenario you should run `sync.sh` repeatedly, e.g. via cron.
+5. In a typical usage scenario you will want to run `sync.sh` repeatedly, e.g. via cron.
 Add something like the following to your crontab (`crontab -e`) to enable scheduled synchronization:

-        */10 * * * * /path/to/sync.sh &>> /var/log/sync.err
+        */10 * * * * /usr/local/bin/sync.sh &>> /var/log/sync.err

 6. In addition to scheduled replication, you can manually run `sync.sh` to synchronize the directory with the server.
 Copy the `sync.desktop` file to the folder `~/.local/share/applications/` to add an appropriate menu entry.
 Edit the desktop entry so that is contains the appropriate path to `sync.sh`:

-        Exec=/path/to/sync.sh
+        Exec=/usr/local/bin/sync.sh

 7. You can also enable automatic synchronization using `autosync.sh`.
    It requires the installation of [inotify-tools](http://wiki.github.com/rvoicilas/inotify-tools/), as well as an inotify-compatible filesystem.